-5. Licensing Objectives
+5 Licensing Objectives

-- 5.1 Premises Licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, the Licensing Authority has considered the Gambling Commission's Guidance to Licensing Authorities and some comments are made below. - 5.2 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime -
+- 5.1 A Premises Licences can only be granted if to do so would be reasonably consistent with the licensing objectives.
+With regard to these objectives, the Authority has considered the Gambling Commission's Guidance to Licensing Authorities and some comments are made below. - 5.2 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime -

-This Licensing Authority is aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
-The Gambling Commission's Guidance does however envisage that Licensing Authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime the Licensing Authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
-The requirement for conditions might be determined by the operator's own risk assessment and the local area profile for the area in which the premises are located.

-This Licensing Authority is aware that disorder is intended to mean activity that is more serious than mere nuisance.
+The Authority is aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
+The Gambling Commission's Guidance does however envisage that Authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
+Thus, where an area has known high levels of organised crime the Authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
+The requirement for conditions might be determined by the Operator's own Local Risk Assessment and the local area profile for the area in which the premises are located.
+The Authority is aware that disorder is intended to mean activity that is more serious than mere nuisance.
 In deciding whether disturbance is serious enough to constitute disorder consideration will be given to issues such as whether police assistance was required and how threatening the behaviour was to those who could see it so as to make that distinction.